1fatgmc/HandCab/README.md

 **Currently functioning:**
 - NOTE:  There are items shown below that are  <strike>striked out</strike>
 .
 They work on the WiTcontroller software but not the software for the HandCab because of the use of the 'pots' on the HandCab.
-One can load the WiTcontroller software and use the throttle with the encoder but then the pots are non-functional.
+One can load the WiTcontroller software (https://github.com/flash62au/WiTcontroller) and use the throttle with the encoder but then the brake and reverser pots are non-functional.
+You can select to use the throttle pot.

 - Provides a list of discovered SSIDs with the ability to choose one.
 When you select one:
   - if it is one in your specified list (in the sketch), it will use that specified password